 According to the application for designation on the National Register of Historic Places, with a height of 336 feet above street level the courthouse originally towered over all of Miami, and its electrically illuminated exterior was reportedly visible from 100 miles out at sea.
 Today, of course, this prominence is lost thanks to the proliferation of modern skyscrapers in downtown Miami.
 But at least this building remains a vibrant and active part of the civic life of Miami while serving as a reminder of the city’s history.

-UPDATE: Here are several great historic photos of the courthouse in its early years downloaded from the photo archives at HistoryMiami.org:
+Here is a great historic photo of the courthouse in its early years downloaded from the photo archive of the Broward Cunty Library (https://digitalarchives.broward.org/digital/collection/greatdays/id/312/):